GT-gt-gt/cmd_Go/README_eng.md

 # cmd_Go
 with this program you can play Go in a command line
+Just for a reminder 'Go' doesn't mean the programming language but a board game. (https://en.wikipedia.org/wiki/Go_(game))

 ## how to use
 well, just click it  (OF COURSE you need a python interpreter, if you have more than one, just go on)